 If any organization finds that it will be unable to meet a deadline, it may request an extension of no more than 90 days.
 The request must be submitted by email to UWRC at least five business days prior to the existing deadline and explain with specificity the reasons for the request and the proposed extension date.
-The request should be sent to both the community investment director and the data and compliance director (mkallio@unitedwayracine.org and tfeest@unitedwayracine.org).
+The request should be sent to the community investment director (mkallio@unitedwayracine.org).
+Occasional requests for extensions are not detrimental to the organization's standing with UWRC.